SuzyQuant/SuzyQuant/visa/opt_ext_report.md

 With my knowledge  in physics, I am a key player in getting ORBIT created with a Director in a piece of paper.
 It includes mapping out the objectives, resources, budget, indicators, and transport necessary to help a startup business get funded through procurements.
 Now it has evolved into ORBITAL<sup>TM</sup> with activities and logistics included.
 The concept of ORBITAL<sup>TM</sup> using the laws of physics aim to help startup businesses get launched and get them into orbit in a space of multitudinal companies.

 Also, by applying the concept of Atomic Design in physics, I was instrumental in creating the checklist for their launching and their orbiting.
 During their launch period they are fueled with atoms of different elements and molecules.
-These atomic elements and molecules could be in the form of their NAICS code, OKRs and KPIs, licenses, bank accounts, SWOT Analysis, Market Analysis, policies, activities, and logistics.
+These atomic elements and molecules could be in the form of their NAICS code, OKRs and KPIs, licenses, bank account, SWOT Analysis, Market Analysis, policies, activities, and logistics.
 And these elements when combined creates molecules (technical documentations) or even complex substances or mixtures (like a business plan or business process flows, BPFs).

 In the creation of these complex substances, I also use the constellation of stars concept.
 There are multiple big and small businesses out there from different industries.
 I figure out what kind of a star is this startup client we have according to its NAICS code and what kind of fuel it already has (bootstrapping).
 I communicate and collaborate with clients to understand if they want to become a massive star and turns into a blackhole where it grows and then will acquire other smaller businesses or will its goal be just a low mass star that continually orbits in the galaxy.